SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     overflow
         A variable *overflows* when it no longer fits into the space assigned to it.
 In the case of a ``UInt8``, the variable has eight bits of storage, giving a maximum unsigned value of ``11111111`` in binary (or ``255`` in decimal).
 If you add ``1`` to this number, you get the binary number ``100000000`` (a one with eight zeroes), which needs nine bits of storage.
 Because ``UInt8`` only has eight bits of storage, it *overflows*, and the value that remains is the the value that is still stored in the right-hand eight bits.
 In this case, the value is ``00000000``, or zero.

 However, in the cases where you *do* want the value to overflow, you can opt in to this behavior rather than triggering an error.
-Swift provides five arithmetic *overflow operators* that opt in to the overflow behavior.
+Swift provides five arithmetic *overflow operators* that opt in to the overflow behavior for integer calculations.
 These operators all begin with an ampersand (``&``):

 * Overflow addition (``&+``)
 * Overflow subtraction (``&-``)